Celebrating Einstein events to mark 100th anniversary of the general theory of relativity

 For more than half a century, physicists and astronomers engaged in heated dispute over the possibility of black holes in the universe.
 The weirdly alien notion of a space-time abyss from which nothing escapes—not even light—seemed to confound all logic.
 This engrossing book tells the story of the fierce black hole debates and the contributions of Einstein and Hawking and other leading thinkers who completely altered our view of the universe.

 Editorial and Design Director: Emily Hiestand

 Senior Writer: Kathryn O'Neill

-background of image with equation, from the NASA Hubble telescope series; Einstein 1921, official Nobel portrait after receiving the Nobel Prize in Physics; Einstein 1947, U.S. Library of Congress, Prints and Photographs division, digital ID cph.3b46036.
+background of image with equation, from the NASA Hubble telescope series; Einstein 1921, official Nobel portrait after receiving the Nobel Prize in Physics; Einstein 1947, by Oren Jack Turner, U.S. Library of Congress, Prints and Photographs division, digital ID cph.3b46036.